Skip to Content

 Important: You can’t use regular tap water since this can contain bacteria.
 Because you don’t know what’s in tap water, it can lead to Acanthamoeba keratitis.

 This is a severe infection of the cornea and will need immediate eye treatment.
 These come in the form of medicated eye drops to kill the amoeba living on your cornea.
-In the worst cases, it can lead to cornea surgery or possible blindness if not treated in time.
+In the worst cases, it can lead to corneal surgery or possible blindness if not treated in time.

 Distilled water is the purest of all types of bottled water since it uses steam distillation to filter ordinary water.
-It has no minerals or bacteria within it, making it an excellent temporary solution to store your contact lens overnight.
+It has no minerals or bacteria within it, making it an excellent temporary solution to store your contact lenses overnight.
 This water is found at any supermarket or pharmacy, but finding it after regular closing hours will be challenging.

 If You Can’t Find Distilled Water